YuriSizuku/demo-SdlFramework/README.md

 [SDL-2.0.14](https://www.libsdl.org/release/SDL2-devel-2.0.14-VC.zip)  download the SDL develop binary library

+[stb](https://github.com/nothings/stb/archive/refs/heads/master.zip) download and rename  `stb-master` to`stb`

-create `externlib` folder and put the libraries in here , see  `CMakeLists.txt` in detail.
+create `./externlib` folder and put the libraries in here , see  `CMakeLists.txt` in detail.

 Use cmake  to generate visual studio sln project.
 Mingw is not tested.